-As can be noticed in graphs 1 and 2, strict and lenient evaluation results do not differ much.
+Strict and lenient evaluation results actually do not differ much.
+This suggests that the systems are quite precise in the correct answers they return: the unsupported responses were in fact a few.
 More strikingly, the performance of the cross-language systems turned out to be quite low, which suggests that multilinguality is a field that requires much more attention and investigation.